wangzhankun/ubuntu-learn/ubuntu开箱配置.md

 * reboot
 * change the system language into chinese
 * reboot
 * at the beginning, ubuntu will remind you if you want to chang directoy name, choose "否“
+### start ipv6
+sudo apt install miredo
+sudo gedit /etc/default/ufw
+* change "ipv6=no" into "ipv6=yes" (maybe you should try many times )
+sudo ufw disable
+sudo ufw enable